 This may not be news, but an offshore team’s output cannot always be precisely what a company is looking for.
 Several factors may explain this.
-The remote team could still be adjusting, or its internal makeup might be changing too frequently.
+The remote team could still be adjusting, or its internal makeup might change too frequently.

-In addition, proper standards may not have been set or communicated.
+In addition, proper standards may not have yet to be set or communicated.
 If this continues, everyone will carry out their tasks in ways not approved by the company.
 The quality and uniformity of outputs may suffer and affect the company branding.

 - Aim to decrease staff turnover.

-Building a more stable team by effective management of human resources is one of the top solutions for this problem.
+Building a more stable team through effective management of human resources is one of the top solutions for this problem.

-Proper rewards systems or communication channels can engage your workers in specific processes more regularly.
-On the other hand, high staff turnover may have adverse effects on overall productivity and product quality.
+In addition, proper rewards systems or communication channels can engage your workers in specific processes more regularly.
+Rewarding and recognizing your employees’ hard work can bolster staff loyalty and reduce the risk of high turnovers, adversely affecting overall productivity and product quality.

 - Properly set reachable standards and expectations.

-If changes are unavoidable, it is better to establish a technical template that can be accessed by anybody in the team.
+It is crucial to ensure that all communications are documented and written in blank & write to have concrete documents in creating projects.
+Changes are unavoidable; thus, it is better to establish a technical template that can be accessed by anybody in the team so that communication will be more efficient and information and instructions will not be lost in translation.
 This can set expectations for the kind of output needed.
 Plus, everyone will most likely stick to them.

 - Set an evaluation process where everybody can learn about the project more.

-It is ideal for a team to have someone who can work for quality assurance.
-If this is costly, setting a schedule or a feedback system would continuously improve the quality of outputs as well.
+It is ideal for a team to have someone who can work on quality assurance.
+If this is costly, setting a schedule or feedback system would also continuously improve the quality of outputs.

 2. The offshore team is unable to meet the deadlines set

 This problem is often connected to the previous one.
-Yet, there are also other factors that can lead to ever-shifting deadlines.
+Yet, other factors can lead to ever-shifting deadlines.